Hyeon Soo Lim

-Hyeon Soo Lim (born February 16, 1955) is a Canadian pastor of the Light Korean Presbyterian Church in Mississauga.
+Hyeon Soo Lim (born February 16, 1955) is a Canadian pastor of the Big Light Korean Presbyterian Church in Mississauga.
 He is a South Korean-born Canadian citizen.
 He was operating humanitarian efforts in North Korea providing tens of millions of dollars' worth of aid before disappearing in February 2015.
 The DPRK had arrested him and in December 2015, Lim was sentenced to life with hard labour for crimes against the North Korean regime.

 In August 2017, Prime Minister Justin Trudeau sent a Canadian international government delegation to Pyongyang to discuss the case.
 Lim was released from detention on August 9, 2017, and arrived in Canada on August 12, 2017.

 Early life

 Lim was born in South Korea and grew up in Seoul.
 The family attended a devout Christian church that produced numerous pastors and missionaries.
 His father, who was born in North Korea, held an office job and his mother worked at a family supermarket.

 A longtime friend, now a pastor in California, recalls that in high school it was already clear to the two of them that they "were going to do God's work."
 Lim was active with Campus Crusade for Christ.

 Lim moved to Canada in January 1986, "as part of a missionary group."
 In Toronto, Lim studied theology at Knox College, a seminary of the Presbyterian Church in Canada.
 He became a Canadian citizen.